skull4L/College-notes/Biology/(8) The control of gene expression/Epigenetics.md

 ## Treating diseases with epigenetic therapy
 - Epigenetic treatments can be used to counteract the changes caused by changes to the epigenome
 - These treatments use drugs to inhibit certain enzymes involved in either histone acetylation or DNA methylation.
-- For example, drugs that inhibit enzymes that cause DNA methylarion can reactivate genes that have been silenced.
+- For example, drugs that inhibit enzymes that cause DNA methylation can reactivate genes that have been silenced.
 - Epigenetic therapy must be specifically targeted on cancer cells.
 If the drugs were to affect normal cells they could activate gene transcription and make them cancerous.
 - They can also be used in the development of diagnostic tests to help detect the early stages of diseases such as cancer, brain disorders and arthritis.
 - These tests can identify the level of DNA methylation and histone acetylation at an early stage of disease